wso2con/2025-BCN-choreo-tutorial-2/README.md

     1. Go though the github flow and authorize the application to access [2025-BCN-choreo-tutorial-2](https://github.com/hevayo/2025-BCN-choreo-tutorial-2) repository.
     1. Refresh the repository list and select the `2025-BCN-choreo-tutorial-2` repository.
     1. Select `main` branch
-    1. Click Edit in Component Directory and select `receipts`
+    1. Click Edit in Component Directory and select `expense-tracker/receipts`
     1. Select `Docker` as the build pack type
     1. Select the docker file path as `receipts/Dockerfile`
     1. Check if component name set to `receipts`
     1. Click Create
     1. You will be taken to the build page automatically

-### 4. Connect Receipts API with OpenAI
+### 4. Connect the Receipts API with OpenAI

   1. Check if you are in `receipts` component
   1. Go to `Dependencies > Connections`